2016 Archived News

 Richard Vernon, Distinguished University Professor, has published a new book entitled Justice Back and Forth: Duties to the Past and Future , University of Toronto Press, 2016.
 Ideas of justice have traditionally focused on what individuals owe to one another and have drawn our attention to what is considered fair – what one of us owes to another is justly matched by what the other owes to them.
 However, what does justice require us to do for past and future generations?
 In Justice Back and Forth, award-winning author Richard Vernon explores the possibility of justice in cases where time makes reciprocity impossible.
 This “temporal justice” is examined in ten controversial cases including the duty to return historical artifacts, the ethics and politics of parenting, the punishment of historical offences, the right to procreate, and the imposition of constitutions on future citizens.
 By deftly weaving together discussions on historical redress and justice for future generations, Vernon reveals that these two opposing topics can in fact be used to illuminate each other.
 In doing so, he concludes that reciprocity can be adapted to serve intergenerational cases.

-Political Science Graduate, Zheger Hassan, recently published an article in the Globe and Mail.
+Political Science Graduate, Zheger Hassan, recently published an article in the Globe and Mail titled "The Real Battle for Mosul Begins When Islamic State is Defeated".
 Zheger received his PhD in Political Science from Western with an area of focus in Comparative Politics and International Relations.
-[Read More]

-Professor Marta Dyczok interviews Canada's first diplomat posted to Ukraine, Nestor Gayowsky.
-Gayowskygives the first behind the scenes look at how Canada recognized Ukraine's Independence Referendum 25 years ago, a move that led to the dissolution of the USSR.
-[Read More]
+Professor Dyczok interviews Canada's first diplomat posted to Ukraine, Nestor Gayowsky.
+Gayowskygives the first behind the scenes look at how Canada recognized Ukraine's Independence Referendum 25 years ago, a move that led to the dissolution of the USSR in this interview.

 Professor Taylor has been appointed to a task force on improving deliberation and decision making at Toronto City Hall.
 Launched by the University of Toronto’s School of Public Policy and Governance, the task force will propose reforms that City Council can act on quickly, without any major legislative or regulatory changes, under powers afforded by the City of Toronto Act and other relevant statutes.
 A final report will be released in April, 2017.
 Other task force members include former Toronto city managers Joe Pennachetti and Shirley Hoy, and former councillors John Parker and David Soknacki.